 Much of the temperature variation you’ll experience will be down to the wind chill factor.
 When the wind is blowing, temperatures can feel considerably colder.

-Sun, wind, and rain
+Sun, wind, rain and sun

 The days are much longer in April and the country gains over 6 extra minutes of daylight each day throughout the month.
 This means that you get around 13 hours on the 1st and almost 17 hours on the 30th!